Relative pronouns

 A cat becomes A little cat or kitten

 Another example is: C’è un gattino sul tetto.
-This means, There’s a kitten on the roof.
-Here, gattino is the diminutive of gatto, which indicates a young or small cat.
+This translates to There’s a kitten on the roof.
+The diminutive gattino indicates that the cat is small or young, and often carries an affectionate or tender tone.

 –ino / –ina